ws-cd/ws-cd.github.io/docs/quick_start/knowledge_base.md

 - Added an FAQ: Who are you?

 ### Release
-Next, proceed to release the bot: click "Project Tool" - "Release" in the left pane to enter the bot release management interface
+Next, proceed to release the bot: click `Project Tool` - `Release` in the left pane to enter the bot release management interface
 ![img_9.png](/assets/images/quick_start/kb/kb-09.png)

-Next click "Faq" to select the Faq, and finally click the icon above "Click to release" to publish.
+Next click `Faq` to select the Faq, and finally click the icon above `Click to release` to publish.

 ![img_11.png](/assets/images/quick_start/kb/kb-10.png)